yc22305/CubeSat/README.md

    TX <---> RX0 (pin 0)

 ##### [NOTE:]
 Actually, which TX and RX on DUE are used is up to you, but TX0 and RX0 are defult in "rosserial_arduino" package.
+The disadvantage of using TX0 and RX0 is that occupying this UART will disable Arduino Serial Monitor (in fact, you could still open the monitor, but this will confuse your PC where to send the data (Serial Monitor or ROS)).
+Therefore, the implenment in this project is to set TX1 and RX1 connected to HC-05.
 How to modify these UART pins will be instructed in the "rosserial" section.

 #### \<Step2:\> Create the corresponding virtual port:
 A virtual port is created to be bound with our HC-05.
 Before that, tools for bluetooth management are needed to be installed: